SeanJxie/SideStepTrainer/README.md

  - Use the right mouse button to control your character (green circle)
  - Get to the objective points to increase your score (yellow circle)
  - Don't get hit by the projectiles (red circle)

+ Difficulty will increase based on your score.
+Have fun!

+# Development
+- Difficulty balances will be made in the future.